 How purple came to be a scarier color than red on the Air Quality Index

-Smoke from Canadian wildfires is again blanketing parts of the U.S. in a thick haze.
-Midwestern cities like Chicago, Minneapolis, Detroit and Milwaukee posted some of the worst air quality in the world yesterday and today.
-As the smoke spreads south and east, millions of Americans are anxiously scanning air quality maps and focusing on two colors - purple and red.
-Red is obviously terrible.
-Purple is even worse.
-NPR's Neda Ulaby tells us how purple came to be a scarier color than red.
+Millions are waking up this morning to a thick haze from wildfires in Canada.
+Cities like Chicago, Detroit, Minneapolis and Milwaukee have been seeing some of the worst air quality readings in the world.
+As the smoke spreads south and east, people are watching air quality meters and maps and seeing red - and purple.
+How did purple become even scarier than red?
+Here's NPR's Neda Ulaby.

 ULABY: But isn't purple a positive color? - royalty, luxury, the aggressively lovable dinosaur Barney, the LA Lakers, the Minnesota Vikings.
 But Lupi says purple can be dark, livid and sinister.